davewsmith/play/dockerized-flask-celery/NOTES.md

 up others having the problem, then eventualy the hint that when reconsituting a `celery.result.AsyncResult` from a `task_id`, one has to also set `app`.
 Not sure why I didn't get bit by this earlier.

+## Round 5

+Arranged to run as a non-privileged user, which gets rid of a warning from celery.

+Cut time image size in half by not installing `build-essential` (which I was cargo-culting), and by passing `--no-cache-dir` to pip.

+Still need to sort out logging.